 where we have denoted the budget β{runtime} to indicate that it parameterizes the runtime of the anytime inference algorithm.
-This can be computed, up to some maximum β , as efficiently as computing only the final term in the sum.
+Crucially-by definition-computing this sum up to some maximum β requires no more time than computing its final term.

 The remainder of this paper looks at instantiations of this basic modeling framework in three different domains.
 In Section 4, we study the problem of inferring navigation goals from maze domain using a truncated graph search algorithm.
 In Section 5, we study rational speech acts (RSA) for inferring communicative intents from human utterances.
 Finally, in Section 6, we model human action prediction in chess using Monte-Carlo tree search (MCTS).